-- a) of a charge or contribution determined by the principal for the provision of certain materials, services and facilities (SEA s.99(4)); - b) of the costs determined by the principal to be paid for participation in an extra cost optional component of the school's educational program (SEA s.100(3));
+a) of a charge or contribution determined by the principal for the provision of certain materials, services and facilities (SEA s.99(4));

 &lt;sup>2 The principal submits the school's annual budget to the Council for noting.
 School councils note major revisions to the budget, which have an impact on the original programs and priorities.
 (Department of Education's Financial Management in Schools Finance and Accounting manual).
 Principals provide relevant financial reports to the school council.
-(Department of Education's Financial Management in Schools Finance and Accounting manual.)
+(Department of Education's Financial Management in Schools Finance and Accounting manual).
 The School Compliance Program confirms there is a record of the council having noted the school budget in meeting minutes.